 Value It Communicates: Unique feature

-MasterClass’s USP is “MasterClass is where anyone can learn from the world’s best.”
-It’s a unique feature value proposition and an impactful differentiator.
-No other online course platform offers access to courses taught by such famous experts as Malcolm Gladwell, Gordon Ramsay, and Martin Scorsese.
-Their USP is also attractive to potential buyers because it emphasizes that any person can learn on the platform, no matter their skill or education level.
+MasterClass’ USP is “MasterClass is where anyone can learn from the world’s best.”
+It’s an impactful unique feature value proposition.
+No other online course platform offers access to courses taught by famous experts like Malcolm Gladwell, Gordon Ramsay, and Martin Scorsese.
+Their USP is attractive to potential buyers because it emphasizes that anyone can learn on the platform, no matter their skill or education level.

 Saddleback Leather's USP